Instructing a Defence Expert in GMC Cases

 Using a Defence Expert in GMC Cases

 The GMC case investigation officers will instruct an independent expert to provide an opinion on the allegations that a doctor faces.
 If the opinion is favourable to the doctor then the case is likely to be closed without further action, without the case reaching the Rule 7 stage.
-Where there are some minor cricticisms, the GMC may ask the doctor complained about, to put in place some changes to their practice.
-Whereas, if the criticicms are more serious, the doctor will have to evidence steps of remediation and demonstrate insight.
+Where there are some minor criticisms, the GMC may ask the doctor complained about, to put in place some changes to their practice.
+Whereas, if the criticisms are more serious, the doctor will have to evidence steps of remediation and demonstrate insight.

 It may take some time for an expert instructed by the GMC to provide their opinion to the GMC investigations officer.
 A doctor who is facing allegations should consider instructing a defence expert early on, to ensure that there is sufficient time to obtain a defence report and to make follow up enquiries, where appropriate, when the GMC expert’s opinion is eventually disclosed.